ruisuantonio/quote-test-main/README.md

 # Daily Quote

-> **Citacao:** We meet ourselves time and again in a thousand disguises on the path of life. — Carl Jung
+> **Citacao:** I never dwell on what happened.
+You can't change it.
+Move forward. — Joan Rivers

 fim do arquivo